tongwu-msft/azure-rest-api-specs/api-index/index.md

 }
 ```

-Most programming languages/frameworks make it easy to process the response message, and typically provide this information to you following the request, in a structured format.
+As with the request, most programming languages/frameworks make it easy to process the response message.
+They typically provide this information to you following the request, in a structured format.
 Mainly, you will be interested in confirming the HTTP status code in the response header, and if succsessful, parsing the response body according to the API specification (or the `Content-Type` response header field).

 That's it!
 Once you have your Azure AD application registered and a canned technique for acquiring and access token and creating and processing HTTP requests, it's fairly easy to replicate your code to take advantage of new REST APIs.